 - Mark your score when you arrive at the next set of tees, not while you’re standing on the green.

-- Play Ready Golf (meaning, in the order of who is ready– not who is away.)
+- If you start to fall behind, play Ready Golf (meaning, in the order of who is ready– not who is away.)

 - Never allow a hole ahead to open up.